HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 An example of risk adjustment can be found in the included directory examples/TestRiskAdj v5 1/; the relevant sections of the HQMF (Snippet 20) and CQL (Snippet 21) have been included.

 ## 6 Composite Measure Development

 Composite measures make use of multiple component measures to produce a combined score.
 In the most general case, a composite measure is akin to a continuous variable measure, where the measure observation for each population member is some combination of his or her component measure scores.
 However, the calculation logic involved is detailed, and a higher-level representation of the most common composite measure calculation approaches enables a much simpler representation to work with and understand.
 Note that composite measures must be constructed from existing component measures.
 Composites do not introduce any new measure logic beyond the composite score calculation.
 If a composite needs to introduce new logic, a new component measure must be developed that can then be included in the composite.

+    Conformance Requirement 18 (Composite Measures):
+    Composite Measures SHALL include a subjectOf/measureAttribute element for measure type (code = MSRTYPE) with a value of COMPOSITE from the appropriate code system as specified by HQMF
+    Composite Measures SHALL include a subjectOf/measureAttribute element for for the composite measure scoring method (code = CMPMSRMTH) with a value from the appropriate code system as specified by HQMF.

 The example illustrates the use of these measure attributes to indicate a composite measure: